RamboCard INSIGHTS · UPDATED 2026-07-05

 Failure boundaries

-Assess and handoff register
+Review and handoff record

 Run a tabletop test before wider use